warmist/scripts/docs/deteriorate.rst

 deteriorate
 ===========

 .. dfhack-tool::
-    :summary: todo.
+    :summary: Cause corpses, clothes, and/or food to rot away over time.
     :tags: fort auto fps gameplay items plants

-Causes the selected item types to rot away.
+When enabled, this script will cause the specified item types to slowly rot away.
 By default, items disappear after a few months, but you can choose to slow this down or even make things rot away instantly!

 Now all those slightly worn wool shoes that dwarves scatter all over the place or the toes, teeth, fingers, and limbs from the last undead siege will